Things to Do In Dallas This Summer — A Local's Guide to the City

 Can’t get yourself to Venice this year?
 Take to the narrow canals of Irving with the aptly dressed Gondola Adventures crew for a lunchtime cruise or an unforgettable date night.

-Book a pool day pass at one of Dallas’ many chic hotels, including The Joule, The Mansion, The Crescent, The Thompson, or the Adolphus.
+Book a pool day pass at one of Dallas’ many chic hotels, including The Joule, Rosewood Mansion on Turtle Creek, The Crescent, The Thompson, or the Adolphus.

 Shopping and Wellness Experiences